 Table 3 shows the distribution of the respondents' attitude towards infant feeding.
-About One-fifth (21.3%) of the men agreed that it is possible for mothers to practice exclusive breastfeeding for six months.
+About one-fifth (21.3%) of the men agreed that it is possible for mothers to practice exclusive breastfeeding for six months.
 In the same way, 23.5% of the men agreed that HIV positive mothers can breastfeed when duly advised by her doctor.
-A good number of the respondents (74.7%) had appropriate attitude towards when the complementary foods should be introduced to the infants whilst three out of ten men (31.8%) disagreed that herbal teas are beneficial to the health of infants below 6 months.
+A good number of the respondents (74.7%) had positive attitude towards timely introduction of complementary foods to the infants whilst 31.8% disagreed that herbal teas are beneficial to the health of infants below 6 months.
 Most of the respondents (95.9%) agreed that it is important to assist their wives in domestic duties to allow them concentrate on child care.
-Similarly, 83.5% of the men agreed that it is important for mothers to be assisted in feeding the child with complementary foods but only 31.2% agreed that fathers should not be too busy to assist their wives in ensuring that the children are well fed.
-One out of three respondents (31.2%) disagreed that a father should not be involved in any form of infant feeding.
+Similarly, 83.5% of the men agreed that it is important for mothers to be assisted by grandmothers and other female caregivers in feeding the child with complementary foods.
+However, one out of every three respondents (31.2%) disagreed that a father should not be involved in any form of infant feeding.